Wirecloud/wirecloud/docs/source/devel.rst

 This documentation will be versioned with the rest of the code helping to keep it up to date.
 It should also be accesible at a public URL.
-Ideally one URL for each EzWeb version.
+Ideally one URL for each Wirecloud version.

 Spreading the word
 ~~~~~~~~~~~~~~~~~~

-Feel free to talk about the nice things of EzWeb with your familiy, friends,
+Feel free to talk about the nice things of Wirecloud with your familiy,
-coworkers and bosses.
-If you have some rants we prefer to read about them
+friends, coworkers and bosses.
+If you have some rants we prefer to read about
-if the mailing lists just in case we can fix something that can change your
+them if the mailing lists just in case we can fix something that can change
-opinion.
+your opinion.

 In any case we need more marketing and you can easily help us here.